SamGreen52/Kingship_Relatedness/README.md

 -Relatedness_Script
 -relatedness_KING.R  (This assumes you have a pedigree file that has columns: Proband_id, Mom_id, and Father_ID.

-1. ./plink2 --bfile output_ocd --chr 1-22 --make-bed --out FINAL_OCD_autosomes
+1. ./plink2 --bfile output_ocd --chr 1-22 --make-bed --out FINAL_OCD_autosomes (CHANGE THE BFILE OPTION TO YOUR PLINK FILE NAMES)
 2. sbatch Relatedness_Script
 3. Run script relatedness_KING.R  in rstudio.